B13rg/B13rg.github.io/_drafts/mcp.md

 > We're also avoiding making WebSocket an additional option in the spec, because we want to limit the number of transports officially specified for MCP, to avoid a combinatorial compatibility problem between clients and servers.
 (Although this does not prevent community adoption of a non-standard WebSocket transport.)

-It shouldn't matter how many transports are defined, it is used to simply pass `JSON-RPC 2.0` format messaged. [^5]
+It shouldn't matter how many transports are defined, it is used to simply pass `JSON-RPC 2.0` format messaged. [^6]

-some agents have independentaly implimented websockets:
+some agents have independently implemented websockets:

-Internal websicket upgrade for hiberation: [cloudflare/agents McpAgent](https://github.com/cloudflare/agents/issues/172)
+Internal websocket upgrade for hiberation: [cloudflare/agents McpAgent](https://github.com/cloudflare/agents/issues/172)

 ---